awsdocs/aws-codebuild-user-guide/doc_source/sample-ecr.md

-# Amazon ECR Sample for CodeBuild<a name="sample-ecr"></a>
+# Amazon ECR sample for CodeBuild<a name="sample-ecr"></a>

 This sample uses a Docker image in an Amazon Elastic Container Registry \(Amazon ECR\) image repository to build a sample Go project\.

 **Important**
-Running this sample may result in charges to your AWS account\.
+Running this sample might result in charges to your AWS account\.
 These include possible charges for AWS CodeBuild and for AWS resources and actions related to Amazon S3, AWS KMS, CloudWatch Logs, and Amazon ECR\.
 For more information, see [CodeBuild Pricing](http://aws.amazon.com/codebuild/pricing), [Amazon S3 Pricing](http://aws.amazon.com/s3/pricing), [AWS Key Management Service Pricing](http://aws.amazon.com/kms/pricing), [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing), and [Amazon Elastic Container Registry Pricing](http://aws.amazon.com/ecr/pricing)\.

-## Running the Sample<a name="sample-ecr-running"></a>
+## Running the sample<a name="sample-ecr-running"></a>

-To run this sample:
+**To run this sample**

-1. To create and push the Docker image to your image repository in Amazon ECR, complete the steps in the Running the Sample section of the [Docker Sample](sample-docker.md)\.
+1. To create and push the Docker image to your image repository in Amazon ECR, complete the steps in the "Running the sample" section of the [Docker sample](sample-docker.md)\.

 1. Create a Go project:

-   1. Create the files as described in the [Go Project Structure](#ecr-sample-go-project-file-structure) and [Go Project Files](#sample-ecr-go-project-files) sections of this topic, and then upload them to an Amazon S3 input bucket or an AWS CodeCommit, GitHub, or Bitbucket repository\.
+   1. Create the files as described in the [Go project structure](#ecr-sample-go-project-file-structure) and [Go project files](#sample-ecr-go-project-files) sections of this topic, and then upload them to an S3 input bucket or an AWS CodeCommit, GitHub, or Bitbucket repository\.
 **Important**
 Do not upload `(root directory name)`, just the files inside of `(root directory name)`\.
-If you are using an Amazon S3 input bucket, be sure to create a ZIP file that contains the files, and then upload it to the input bucket\.
+If you are using an S3 input bucket, be sure to create a ZIP file that contains the files, and then upload it to the input bucket\.
 Do not add `(root directory name)` to the ZIP file, just the files inside of `(root directory name)`\.

-   1. Create a build project, run the build, and view related build information by following the steps in [Run AWS CodeBuild Directly](how-to-run.md)\.
+   1. Create a build project, run the build, and view related build information by following the steps in [Run AWS CodeBuild directly](how-to-run.md)\.

       If you use the AWS CLI to create the build project, the JSON\-formatted input to the`create-project` command might look similar to this\. \(Replace the placeholders with your own values\.\)